presindent/coddit.nvim/README.md

 ### Recommended Mappings

-These keymaps provide convenient access to coddit's main functions:
+These keymaps provide convenient access to coddit's main functions.
+Note that these keymaps are not set by default, you will have to add the following snippet to the `config` function in lazy.nvim config, or in another appropriate configuration file:

 ```lua
 vim.keymap.set({ "n", "v" }, "<leader>aic", require("coddit").call, { desc = "Invoke coddit" })